US launches strikes in response to attack that killed troops in Jordan

 — U.S. Central Command (@CENTCOM) February 2, 2024

-Three US soldiers were killed and about 40 others injured in a drone attack near the Jordan-Syria border on Sunday.
+Three US soldiers were killed and about 40 others injured in a drone attack on the military base known as Tower 22 near the Jordan-Syria border on Sunday.

 The Islamic Resistance in Iraq, a coalition of Iran-linked groups, claimed responsibility for the drone attack.

+Iran has denied directing the attack, saying the groups act on their own.

-“The US had said since the moment that attack happened that there would be a military response and US officials like Joe Biden and Lloyd Austin said the response would come in multiple fashions.
-So this could very well be the first phase, but those retaliatory US airstrikes have now begun,” said Al Jazeera’s Rosiland Jordan, reporting from the Pentagon.
+“The US had said since the moment that attack happened that there would be a military response, and US officials like Joe Biden and Lloyd Austin said the response would come in multiple fashions.
+So this could very well be the first phase, but those retaliatory US air strikes have now begun,” said Al Jazeera’s Rosiland Jordan, reporting from the Pentagon.

 “This is the first step, I don’t think that it will be the last one,” she added.

-President Biden and other top US leaders have been warning for days that the US would strike back, and they made it clear that it wouldn’t be just one hit, but would be a “tiered response” over time.

-On Thursday, the US approved retaliatory strikes against Iran-linked targets in Iraq and Syria, according to media reports.

-On Friday, Syrian state media said that an “American aggression” on number of sites on Syria’s desert areas and the Syrian and Iraqi border resulted in a number of casualties and injuries.
+On Friday, Syrian state media said that an “American aggression” on a number of sites in Syria’s desert areas and the Syrian and Iraqi border resulted in a number of casualties and injuries.

+Iraqi security sources told Al Jazeera that six air strikes targeted a number of locations in the country.

+“These airstrikes constitute a violation of Iraqi sovereignty … and pose a threat that could lead Iraq and the region into dire consequences,” Iraqi military spokesman Yahya Rasool said in a statement after the strikes.

 While the US strikes did not target any locations inside Iran, they are likely to increase concern about tensions in the Middle East spiralling from Israel’s more than three-month-old war on Gaza.